Zoom and Video Conferencing

 The service has a long history of vulnerabilities, last year a privacy complaint in the US by the Electronic Privacy Information Centre (EPIC) alleged that Zoom intentionally designed its web conferencing service to bypass browser security settings and remotely enable users web cameras without the knowledge or consent of the user.
 There have also been the “Zoombombing” issues where users of the platform are reporting that their meetings are being hijacked by hackers who project racist or otherwise hateful imagery and these hijackers are often targeting schools and universities.

-One limitation of the Zoom service is that it has no “end to end” encryption (E2EE) which means that any information traveling across the internet can be interrogated and stolen.
-The company has admitted that although it explicitly gives users the option to hold an “end-to-end encrypted” conversation, in fact it offers no such thing.
+One limitation of the Zoom service is that it has no “end to end” encryption (E2EE) which means that any information travelling across the internet can be interrogated and stolen.
+The company has admitted that although it explicitly gives users the option to hold an “end-to-end encrypted” conversation, in fact, it offers no such thing.
 Specifically, it uses TLS, which underpins HTTPS website connections which is significantly better than nothing, but it most definitely is not E2EE.

 E2EE ensures all communications are encrypted between devices so that not even the organisation hosting the service has access to the contents of the connection.
 This means that Zoom can intercept and decrypt video chats and other data.